-If you are following the Save Our Bones Program, then you know that protein (especially animal protein) is not emphasized.
+If you are following the Osteoporosis Reversal Program, then you know that protein (especially animal protein) is not emphasized.
 In Chapter 8, the Program explains the “protein myth,” and describes how proteins are built from amino acids found in a variety of foods, and why you don’t have to focus too much on getting large amounts of complete protein every day.

 That’s what we’re “building” here with these recipes – using food combinations that contain all the amino acids to get complete proteins.
 In fact, just about all foods contain amino acids, which are “incomplete” proteins; but only some foods have all the amino acids that make up a complete protein, and most of those are animal-based and acidifying.

 With today’s recipes, you’ll be combining vegetarian sources of amino acids to obtain all the protein “building blocks” your body needs.
 You see, protein is important in a bone-building diet, especially because of its role in building muscle.
 Strong muscles are crucial for building strong bones, because weak muscles can’t exert an appropriate amount of stress on your skeleton to stimulate bone growth (as per Wolff’s Law).
 Protein consumption, especially if eaten throughout the day rather than once a day, gives muscles what they need to get stronger.